janinaf/Preprocessing/Preprocessing.md

 # Documentation for Preprocessing.m

 ## Description
-Organises raw behaviour data from SmoothWalk into individual laps and position bins, as well as align the timestamp with Intan.
+Organises raw behaviour data from SmoothWalk virtual environment into individual laps and position bins, as well as align the timestamp with Intan.
+SmoothWalk paradigm: animal runs la;s on a circular VR track along which various objects are placed.
+Reward is delivered at the end of the lap, after which a new lap starts (immediately; after an ITI interval?)

 ## Requirements

 SupportScripts:

   loadintants.m

 External:

   NA

 ## Usage
 Preprocessing(mouseName,garrFile,intanFolder)